phurichpusapanich-itsmy/toy_robot_game/README.md

 # SIMPLE TOY ROBOT GAME

-This simple toy robot game is build with python 3.10.2, although should be runnable with python 3 in general
+This simple toy robot game is build with python 3.10.2, although it should be runnable with python 3 in general

 ## Introduction